WorldWindLabs/WxOps-WorldWind/README.md

 * Scale Bar - The View Controls element is in the bottom left corner, and this allows users to use on screen buttons to change the camera incrementally.
 * Layer Menu - This menu located on the left allows users to toggle different layers within the WorldWind Application.
 This menu is dynamically updated when a new KML or KMZ file is added to the application

-#####3.1 Mouse Control
+####3.1 Mouse Control

 NASA WorldWind natively supports mouse control to manipulate the globe.
 The following is a list of functions.
-Alternatively, these functions can also be accessed via the onscreen buttons located on the bottom left of the screen.
+These functions can also be accessed via the onscreen buttons located on the bottom left of the screen.
+WorldWind also natively supports touch controls for touch-enabled devices (not described here).
 * Left Click on Globe....
 Moves globe and the camera view coordinates so that the new location is centered on screen
 * Left Click Drag.......
 Spins the Globe.
 * Right Click Drag .....
 Changes the Roll and Tilt of the camera view
 * Mouse Wheel...........
 Causes the camera to zoom in or out to change the altitude of the globe.

-#####3.2 Camera manipulation
+####3.2 Camera manipulation

 The WorldwindUI is equiped with a menu that allows users to input coordinates and camera settings to control the viewing angle and preferences.
 This menu can be accessed via View>Camera Control Menu or by pressing [alt+f4].
 This menu reports the camera location and settings to the users by clicking the “Get Camera” button on the menu.
 To manipulate the camera through this menu, type the coordinates and settings into the text boxes and click the “Set Camera” button.
 The default camera settings can be found below.